-The World Health Organization and international aid groups are scrambling to help local officials fight an outbreak of Ebola virus in the Democratic Republic of the Congo.
+The World Health Organization says the outbreak of Ebola virus in the Democratic Republic of Congo is now the second-worst in history, after the devastating 2014-2016 West African epidemic.

 While the threat is high locally, the WHO says the threat of international spread outside the region remains low.
 Here are some answers to common questions about Ebola: